-Fifth Meeting Our fifth and last meeting of the year will be our annual student oral and poster presentation meeting.
-Normally, this meeting is held at the University of Maryland Baltimore BioPark right before the ASM Microbe Meeting (which is slated to be held in Anaheim, CA, June 3-7, 2021).
-We hope that this meeting can be held in person, although a virtual meeting cannot be ruled out.
-Regardless, undergraduate and graduate students will submit abstracts of their current research, with the top abstracts selected as the winners of the J. Howard Brown Awards.
+Fifth Meeting Our fifth and last meeting of the year will be our 2022 annual student oral and poster presentation meeting.
+We hope that this meeting can be held in person at the University of Maryland Baltimore BioPark on Tuesday, June 7th, although a virtual meeting cannot be ruled out.
+Regardless, undergraduate and graduate students will submit abstracts of their current research, with the top abstracts selected as the winners of the 2022 J. Howard Brown Awards.

-We invite both members and non-members of the ASM Maryland Branch and National ASM organization to visit the Branch website ( On the website you will find information about the five upcoming meetings, including the speakers and how to register for these meetings.
-You will also find information about the three Branch awards and how to nominate candidates for these awards.
-Branches of ASM are the foundation of the National organization and play an important role in ASM’s functionality.
-As such, the ASM Maryland Branch membership is open to the general public with the only requirement being an interest in microbiology.
-Branch memberships are only $20 for Full memberships, $5 for Student memberships, and free for Emeritus memberships.
+If you haven’t done so already, please become a Branch member or renew an existing membership.
+The cost of membership very reasonable: $20 for Full memberships, $5 for Student memberships, and free for Emeritus memberships.
 We encourage those who would become members locally to also become members of the National ASM organization.
-Through National ASM, you may choose to be a Supporting, Contributing, or Premium member, with Contributing and Premium members eligible for discounts to national conferences and meetings as well as discounts on journals and educational materials.
+Through National ASM (www.asm.org ), you may choose to be a Supporting, Contributing, or Premium member, with Contributing and Premium members eligible for discounts to national conferences and meetings as well as discounts on journals and educational materials.
 For current students and post-doctoral scholars, the National ASM organization continues to offer a discounted membership.
-A new membership for Clinical Lab Scientists was introduced in the past year and offers continuing education credits along with the opportunity to access the most current case studies and clinical practice guidelines.
+A new membership for Clinical Lab Scientists was introduced recently and offers continuing education credits along with the opportunity to access the most current case studies and clinical practice guidelines.

 American Society for Microbiology, Maryland Branch